 The Vale of Belvoir (pronounced “beaver”) literally means ‘beautiful view’ and offers a wide variety of activities, trails, market towns, and venues offering fine food and drink and yet only 12 miles from Nottingham.

 Historic houses are aplenty: Belvoir Castle, the ancestral home of the Duke of Rutland, is just 7 miles away & rich in secrets.
-The Engine Yard hosts some fine shops and a cafe in the foothills of the Castle.
+The Engine Yard hosts some fine shops, a walled garden centre and a cafe in the foothills of the Castle.

 National Trust properties nearby include Belton House (18 miles); Woolsthorpe Manor, home of Sir Isaac Newton (16 miles); The Workhouse and the splendid Southwell Minster (16 miles); and farther afield other noteworthy properties both public and privately owned.